Tamothy/my-first-webpage/README.md

 ## Description

-This contains an HTML layout practicing elements, tags, GitHub pages, and setting up a README file.
+This contains an HTML layout practicing elements, tags, GitHub pages, and setting up a README file

 ## Setup/Installation Requirements